leonawicz/CommCharts4/docs/md/cc4lite06.md

 which refer to unequally spaced decades no less, it would not be the end of the world to offer a qualitative color palette option.
 Some users may find this easier to see.

-Here are a couple examples using default Highcharts colors.
+Here are a couple examples using qualitative colors.

 ##
 #### Anchorage temperature